Origin and History

 During the War of the Spanish Succession, the proprietors of the regiment were:

-- since 1 July 1694: Carl Egom Reichsgraf (Imperial Count) von Fürstenberg-Möskirchen (killed in action at the Battle of Friedlingen)
+- since 1 July 1694: Carl Egon Reichsgraf (Imperial Count) von Fürstenberg-Möskirchen (killed in action at the Battle of Friedlingen)

-- from 10 January 1703: Carl Emanuel Fürst von Longueval and Count von Buquoy (died on 4 March 1703)
+- from 10 January 1703: Carl Emanuel Fürst von Longueval and Count von Buquoy (formerly colonel of Hasslingen Infantry, died on 4 March 1703)

 Colonel-commanders during the War of the Spanish Succession: